RobertGiesecke/CycleDetection/README.markdown

 ﻿This is a fork of [Daniel Bradley](https://github.com/danielrbradley)'s [C# implementation](https://github.com/danielrbradley/CycleDetection) of the [Tarjan cycle detection algorithm](http://en.wikipedia.org/wiki/Tarjan's_strongly_connected_components_algorithm).

+IOW: You can use this library to sort dependencies and even handle cyclic references. e.g. to compile stuff in the right order.

 I found it to be quite useful but I didn't like how one had to manually setup the dependency vertices.
 (It also supports custom comparers now.)

 So I moved the original code into the Core sub namespace and wrote a class that allows to setup dependencies using a simple lambda expression.

-This is example is taken from the test Cycle2.
-It shows a case in which A depends on B, B depends on C but C depends on A. Thus creating a cyclic dependency.
+This is example shows a case in which A depends on B, B depends on C but C depends on A. Thus creating a cyclic dependency.
+There's also D which depends on B.

     // A→B
     // ↑ ↓